Aetopia/AppLifecycleOptOut/README.md

     ```ps
     AppLifecycleOptOut.exe PackageFamilyName1 PackageFullName1 PackageFamilyName2 PackageFullName2
     ```
-    > [!NOTE]
+> [!IMPORTANT]
 > You need to simply run the program, everytime you log in.<br>
 > If an app is still getting suspended after running the program, verify the provided package family and full names.
 > You will need to re-run this program, if you update/downgrade an app.

 ## Building
 1. Install [`GCC`](https://github.com/brechtsanders/winlibs_mingw) and [`UPX`](https://upx.github.io) for optional compression.
-2. Run `Build.bat`.
+2. Run `Build.cmd`.